What’s On in Historic Dunkeld

 Members £5 | Non Members £10

-Join Sir Arthur Erskine’s regiment to learn about the first battles of the first Jacobite uprising.
+Join Sir Arthur Erskine’s regiment on the Anniversary of the Battle of Dunkeld to learn about the first battle of the first Jacobite uprising.

-Come along and find out about the bloody battles which changed the tide of the first Jacobite uprising.
-Discover how the village of Dunkeld changed after the Battle.
+Come along and find out about the bloody battle which started the first Jacobite uprising.
+From leaping soldiers to stolen cannons.
 Involve yourself in the rich Jacobite era history of the local area!

 DUNKELD LIVING HISTORY 2026